 - In a mixing bowl, cream together brown sugar, butter, and molasses.

 - In a separate bowl sift together flour, baking soda, salt, ginger, cinnamon, and cloves.

 - Add flour mixture to brown sugar mixture and mix thoroughly.

-- Roll into balls, and then roll balls in white sugar (Cassie and Sammi prefer to skip this step, but I like how sparkly they look).
+- Roll into approximately 1″ balls (these don’t have to be perfect – the cookies will flatten as they bake), and then roll balls in white sugar (Cassie and Sammi prefer to skip this step, but I like how sparkly they look).